ColorStack

-ColorStack is a nonprofit student organization which offers academic advising and career development opportunities for computer science majors in the United States.
-The nonprofit was specifically designed for students from minority backgrounds as a means to improve diversity in computing.
+ColorStack is a nonprofit student organization that offers academic advising and career development opportunities for computer science majors in the United States and Canada.
+The nonprofit is specifically designed for students from minority backgrounds as a means of improving diversity in computing.

-The nonprofit was founded by Cornell University alumnus Jehron Petty in May 2020, after realizing his success in the computer science field was an "anomaly in the ecosystem".
+The nonprofit was founded by Cornell University alumnus Jehron Petty in May 2020, after perceiving that his own success in the computer science field was an "anomaly in the ecosystem".
 Through largely mentorship-based operations, the nonprofit hosts multiple in-person and virtual support programs and events.
-The goal of these events in often for its members to obtain scholarships and internships.
-In October 2025 for the 2025–26 school year, the nonprofit had 73 chapters at universities across 27 U.S. states and Puerto Rico, with 4,025 members total.
-Stated goals for the future were to increase brand recognition to be on-par with similar organizations like National Society of Black Engineers and Black Girls Code.
+The goal of these events is often for its members to obtain scholarships and internships.
+In February 2026 for the 2025–26 school year, the nonprofit had 95 chapters and 5,873 members at universities across 27 U.S. states, Puerto Rico, Washington, D.C., and Alberta, Canada.
+Stated goals of the nonprofit were to increase brand recognition to be on par with similar organizations like National Society of Black Engineers and Black Girls Code.

 Activities

 ColorStack is a 501(c)(3) nonprofit organization.
-It was designed to build connections between minorities majoring in computer science in the United States, providing academic advising and career development opportunities as a means of doing so.
-To accomplish this, the nonprofit organizes a number of events: including a 12-week computer science program, a three-week virtual career-building camp, and a three-day conference called "Stacked Up Summit".
-The summit in particular features engineers from large companies including Duolingo and Netflix, and offered opportunities for underclassmen to talk to recruiters.
-More commonly, however, smaller events are held which vary by location but include: learning technical skills, taking professional photos, networking, and attending conferences and speaker events with field professionals.
+Its stated purpose is to build connections between minorities majoring in computer science, providing academic advising and career development opportunities as a means of doing so.
+To accomplish this, the nonprofit organizes a number of programs and events, including an annual three-day conference called "Stacked Up Summit".
+The summit in particular has featured engineers from companies including Duolingo and Netflix, and offered opportunities for underclassmen to talk to recruiters.
+Virtual events within and between chapters including hackathons have also been organized by the nonprofit or local chapters.
+The nonprofit also hosts a community on the team communication platform Slack, where members can collaborate on coding and other personal interests.

+Aside from large annual events, smaller events organized and hosted by local chapters make up the majority of club meetings.
+These vary, but often focus around themes of technical and professional development or social.
+Technical and professional development events have included learning technical skills, taking professional photos, networking, resume building, practicing interviews, and attending conferences and speaker events with field professionals.
+For some chapters' speaker events, recruiters or employees from large companies have been invited to give talks.
 Many of these events are mentorship-focused, with their end goal being to have members obtain scholarships and internships.
-Outside of computer science-related activities, some locations also hold social and cultural events, which vary by location as well.
-At Binghamton University, a "Sip and Apply" event takes place where members eat foreign cuisines while applying to internships, and at Virginia Tech, pizza dinners are held to help members socialize and ease fears about the field.
-Virtual events between universities like "hackathons" are also organized by the nonprofit.
-The nonprofit also hosts a community on the team communication platform Slack, where members can collaborate on coding and other personal interests.
+Social events vary by chapter as well, but often focus on relieving occupational burnout through less technical events like arts and crafts.
+At Binghamton University, a "Sip and Apply" event takes place where members eat foreign cuisines while applying to internships, and at Columbia University and Virginia Tech, pizza dinners are held to help members socialize and discuss the field.